arista-netdevops-community/atd-avd/atd-inventory/documentation/devices/leaf4.md

 # IP DHCP Relay

-IP DHCP Relay not defined
+IP DHCP relay not defined

-## Custom Templates
+# Errdisable

+Errdisable is not defined.

-No Custom Templates Defined
+# Custom Templates

+No custom templates defined